-Consensus on the blockchain is what allows the network to function and reach agreement on which transactions are valid.
-Without consensus, the network would quickly become bogged down with conflicting transaction histories, making it impossible to confirm new transactions or even understand which history is the “true” one.
-For this reason, reaching consensus is essential to keeping the blockchain running smoothly.
-There are a few different ways that consensus can be reached.
+Consensus on the blockchain allows the network to function and agree on valid transactions.
+Without peace, the network would quickly become bogged down with conflicting transaction histories, making it impossible to confirm new transactions or even understand which account is the “true” one.
+For this reason, reaching a consensus is essential to keeping the blockchain running smoothly.
+There are a few different ways that agreement can be achieved.

-So, if you are wondering how blockchain consensus work, you have to know about each one of them separately to understand.
+So, if you are wondering how blockchain consensus works, you must know about each of them separately to understand.

 Proof of Work

 Proof of Work is one of the most popular and first consensus algorithms used in blockchain networks.
 In this algorithm, nodes are called miners, and they must solve complex mathematical issues using their device’s computational power to verify blocks and add them to the chain.
 This process helps to secure the network against malicious attacks.
 Because it requires a large amount of computational power, Proof of Work is considered to be very energy-intensive.
 However, it is still widely used due to its high degree of security.

 Delayed Proof-of-Work (or dPoW) is a protocol by which the creators of a new blockchain, referred to as “the forgers,” can delegate their proof-of-work verification task and security responsibilities to an existing blockchain called the notary.
 The notary provides security functions and rewards notaries based on their work in verifying and committing the new blocks.

 The PoE protocol helps improve a blockchain’s security by providing an extra layer of protection against 51% of attacks.
 By delegating the proof-of-work verification task to a notary, the forgers can rest assured that their blockchain will still be secure even if someone takes control of its hash rate.
 As long as the notary has sufficient hashing power, it would be extremely difficult for attackers to change any information on the forger’s blockchain without first taking control of a large percentage of the notary’s hashing power.